cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **Installing Bullet**

-Buiulding Bullet requires cmake.
+Building Bullet requires cmake.
 If not already installed, install it with brew:

 	brew install cmake